 - Circular versus linear

-Filters are generally made of glass.
-And while high-quality glass will ensure sharp photos, low-quality glass can easily ruin your images.
+Camera filters are generally made of glass.
+And while high-quality glass will help you capture sharp photos, low-quality glass can ruin your images.

 Note that some filters come with coatings.
-These have a variety of purposes: reducing glare, maintaining contrast, and preventing scratches, to name a few.
-Coated filters are generally better than filters without coatings.
+These have a variety of purposes, such as reducing glare, maintaining contrast, and preventing scratches.
+Broadly speaking, coated filters are better than uncoated filters.

-Higher quality filters are made out of brass, which is much stronger and can handle some abuse.
+Lower-quality filters are made from aluminum, which is bendable and easily dented.
+Higher-quality filters are made from brass, which is much stronger and can handle significant abuse.

 Circular Versus Linear

 There are two types of polarizing filters: Circular polarizers and linear polarizers.